 DAYS TO GERMINATION: 7-10 days at 65-70°F (18-21°C)

 SOWING: Direct seed (recommended) - Direct seed spring through late summer.
 Sow 1-2 seeds per inch, 1/4- 1/2" deep in rows 12-18" apart.
-There is no need to thin, as cilantro continues to grow well even when sown thickly.
+For leaf harvest, there is no need to thin, as cilantro continues to grow well even when sown thickly.
 For coriander seed production, thin to stand 2-4" apart.
 Successive sowings can be done every 2-3 weeks for continual harvest of leaves.